20 Feb Help for anxiety: why real men DO cry

 So what can we all do to help our dads, partners, brothers and friends understand how to deal with low mood and ensure that they know that they have our support, whenever they feel they need it?

-Here is the advice from the Time to Change campaign about how we can all help to make a difference and ensure the men in our lives feel supported and listened to:
+Here’s how we can all help to make a difference and ensure the men in our lives feel supported and listened to:

 - Ask twice: Sometimes men say they’re fine when we’re not.
 To really find out, ask twice.
 It shows you’re willing to be there and listen – now or when your friend is ready.